Madeleine Orr: Professional life

 Madeleine Orr then returned to London, where, in her last TV appearance before her death, she played Mrs Hemmings in a 1979 episode of the Arthur Lowe vehicle Potter.

 Personal life

-In September 1952, Madeline Orr announced her engagement to John Reed Hearly of Elwood.
+In September 1952, Madeleine Orr announced her engagement to John Reed Hearle of Elwood.

 Orr died of cancer in London on 29 June 1979.
 A portion of her estate was bequeathed to the University of Melbourne for the establishment of a scholarship in her memory.
 The Madeleine Orr Scholarship, which is still awarded annually, is open to full-time students of the Faculty of Music enrolled in a degree course for pianoforte.